jamespfennell/hoard/README.md

 ### Prerequisites

-The software is written in Python 3.
+The software is written in, and requires, Python 3.

 A number of features require additional Python 3 packages.
-To use the built-in GTFS functionality, the `google.transit` package is required; this can be installed using Pip:
+To use the built-in GTFS functionality, the `gtfs-realtime-bindings` package is required; this can be installed using Pip:
 ```
-pip3 install boto3
+$ pip3 install gtfs-realtime-bindings
 ```

 The software can transfer compressed data files from the local server to a remote object storage server, for example
 	[Amazon S3 storage](https://aws.amazon.com/s3/) or
 	[Digital Ocean spaces](https://www.digitalocean.com/products/object-storage/).
-To use this functionality, the `boto3` package is required; this can be installed using Pip:
+To use this functionality, the `boto3` package is required; this can again be installed using Pip:
 ```
-pip3 install boto3
+$ pip3 install boto3
 ```

 You will additionally need to specify your object storage settings in the `remote_settings.py` file.